Activity measures of dynamical systems over non-archimedean fields: The activity measure vs. the boundedness locus

 \begin{rmk}\mbox{}\\ \begin{itemize} \item For the definition of equilibrium measure, see Section 2.
-This is well-defined only when the set $\mathcal{M}_{d,V,c}$ is compact and of positive capacity.
+This is well-defined only when the set $\mathcal{M}_{f,c}$ is compact and of positive capacity.
 Since the positivity of the capacity is shown later, let us see the compactness of the set here.
-Since $\mathcal{M}_{d,V,c}$ is the zero locus of the dynamical Green function $h_{(f,c)}$ and it is continuous, it is closed.
+Since $\mathcal{M}_{f,c}$ is the zero locus of the dynamical Green function $h_{(f,c)}$ and it is continuous, it is closed.
 Also we assumed that the set is bounded.
-Hence it is also closed in the projective line $\pran$, which is compact and Hausdorff. \item As $\mu_{(f,c)}$ is finite, taking a normalization $\mu_{(f,c)}/\mu_{(f,c)}(V)$ to get a probability measure.
-The above theorem states this probability measure coincides with the equilibrium measure of $\mathcal{M}_{d,V,c}$. \end{itemize} \end{rmk}
+Hence it is also closed in the projective line $\pran$, which is compact and Hausdorff. \item As $\mu_{(f,c)}$ is positive and finite, we get a probability measure by taking a normalization $\mu_{(f,c)}/\mu_{(f,c)}(V)$.
+The above theorem states this probability measure coincides with the equilibrium measure of $\mathcal{M}_{f,c}$. \end{itemize} \end{rmk}